Inflectra/rapise-documentation/docs/Intro/devops.md

 Below are sample .yml files for running Rapise tests with AWS CodeBuild, Azure DevOps, GitHub Actions, and Docker.

 Web tests are typically run in headless mode.
-If a GUI emulation is required (i.e., for non-headless execution), you will need to install a virtual framebuffer like [Xvfb](https://x.org/releases/X11R7.7/doc/man/man1/Xvfb.1.xhtml) on the execution machine.
+If GUI emulation is required (i.e., for non-headless execution), you will need to install a virtual framebuffer like [Xvfb](https://x.org/releases/X11R7.7/doc/man/man1/Xvfb.1.xhtml) on the execution machine.

 #### AWS CodeBuild